What can I do here?

 - In the tab of the view, double-click on the log record of a connection that is part of a session.

-- In the , click the session icon (in the top-right corner) to see the session log.
+- In the , click the session icon (in the top-right corner) to search for the session log in a new tab.

 To configure the session timeout: